Andy Warhol (song): Background

 The album track opens with a series of strange electronic tones which fades into studio chatter in which producer Ken Scott mispronounces Warhol's name and Bowie repeatedly corrects him.
 Scott then solemnly reintroduces the take with the correct pronunciation, and Bowie asks if the tape is rolling.
 Upon realising he is indeed being recorded, Bowie bursts into laughter and the song proper begins.

 The song is memorable for a distinctive repeated riff played by Mick Ronson on acoustic guitar.

 Originally the song was written for Dana Gillespie, who recorded it in 1971, but her version of the song was not released until 1973 on her album Weren't Born a Man.
 Bowie produced Gillespie's version and Ronson also plays guitar.
 Gillespie performed the song in 1974 on the Dutch television programme TopPop.

 Warhol's reaction

 Bowie, an admirer of Warhol, sent him a copy of Hunky Dory and performed "Andy Warhol" for him in person at Warhol's studio the Factory in New York in September 1971, before the album was released.
+When Bowie played the song for him, Warhol hated it and left the room; Bowie recalled in 1997 that he found the meeting "fascinating" because Warhol had "nothing to say at all, absolutely nothing".
 Due to Warhol's typically minimal reaction, however, Bowie was never sure if he liked it.